enkidevs/curriculum/react/introduction/introduction-to-hooks/rules-of-hooks.md

 ???

-Can you call hooks inside JavaScript functions?
+Can you call hooks inside JavaScript functions that aren't components?

 ???